Explore high-paying careers in clean, high-tech Connecticut manufacturing.

 • The main beneficiary of the e-business revolution has been manufacturing.

-In 2001 nearly one fifth of manufacturing shipments were e-business transactions, vs.10% for wholesale and 1% for retail.
+In 2001 nearly one fifth of manufacturing shipments were e-business transactions, as compared to 10% for wholesale and 1% for retail.

 Source: U. S. Department of Commerce/National Association of Manufacturers